 Kitchen design includes consideration of colour and textures in the walls, joinery, cabinetry, flooring, and splashbacks.
 In some instances, the counter top material can be continued up the wall and become the splashback.
 However, the most common option is to have a feature splashback that co-ordinates with the cupboards and counter tops.

-Our 100% sheet metal in aged, antiqued and classic brass, bronze, patina, brushed and oxidised coppers and blackened aluminium’s are Class-A fire rated so can be installed behind stoves and hot plates, they do not require any special metal working tools and do not require grout.
+Our 100% sheet metal in aged, antiqued and classic brass, bronze, patina, brushed and oxidised coppers and blackened aluminium’s can be installed behind stoves and hot plates, they do not require any special metal working tools and do not require grout.
 They are low maintenance and extremely price competitive against other high-quality options.

 For other inspiring ways to use metal, you may like to read The Penny Drop with it’s Art Deco aesthetic, how the Hampton’s Bakery served up beautiful light brass, and the beauty of curves in counter fronts, servery’s, and reception desks.